4ndrej/Hunter/README.md

 ### We have to be prepared.

 - - - -
-[Tree Trunk](https://www.richard-vanek.eu/2016/10/12/tree-trunk/) and [Sunflower field](https://www.richard-vanek.eu/2016/10/15/sunflower-field/) images are from my friend's inspirational website [Richard Vaned Photography](https://www.richard-vanek.eu/).
+[Tree Trunk](https://www.richard-vanek.eu/2016/10/12/tree-trunk/) and [Sunflower field](https://www.richard-vanek.eu/2016/10/15/sunflower-field/) images are from my friend's inspirational website [Richard Vanek Photography](https://www.richard-vanek.eu/).
 Poor english is my own.